RealMuffinTime/emoji-dude/WIKI.md

 ### ManagedChannel
 * Automatically creates VoiceChannels when needed
 * (Currently, it's not possible to activate this yourself, contact if needed)

+### AutoReaction
+* The bot reacts to specific parts in a message with emotes
+* Supported phrases are lol/poop/cool